Now

 Programming

-I recently posted on BlueSky about a few projects I aim to work on more, and as an excuse to spend less time on social media:
+I recently posted on BlueSky about a few projects I aim to work on more, and as an excuse to spend less time on social media.
+I’ve made some progress on these since January 21st:

-- Migrate my blog (this site) from Next.js to Astro.
-I’ll continue using Headless WordPress for the content.
+2. Migrate my blog (this site) from Next.js to Astro.
+I wrote about the process, and open sourced the codebase.

-- Build a Minimalist Journal for iOS inspired by this approach
+4. 🔜 Build a Minimalist Journal for iOS inspired by this approach.
+I’ve vibe coded this some, but there’s a lot more to do.

 Fitness